wetware/casm/specs/pex.md

    these is tantamount to "swapping" `S` records with the remote peer.
 In effect, `S` is used to control priority given to the remote view entries over the records already known to a node.
-3. **Retain-and-Decay:** the oldest `R` items are moved into a separate buffer.
+3. **Protect-and-Decay:** the oldest `P` items are moved into a separate buffer.
 Then, `D` items are selected at random and discarded from removed from the main buffer.
-   The `R` oldest that have been set aside are effectively protected from eviction.
+   The `P` oldest that have been set aside are effectively protected from eviction.
    This a crucial step in deriving PeX's strong partition-resistance properties.
 4. **Evict** items from the merged list at random until the combined size of the main and protected buffers is less than or equal to `c`.
 Then, append the the buffer